 Is your reaction typical?

 No one says, “I’m glad I got cancer.”
 But most everyone says “It changed the way I look at my life, the way I handle relationships, my career, everything.”
-Your reaction is very typical if you are talking about your need to do something more meaningful — whether on the job or off the job, such as spending more time with family or volunteering for a worthy cause.
-Your reaction is typical if you find yourself thinking “Life is precious and meaningful.
-How do I make changes in my business life that support the changes I want to make in my personal life?”
-Mental health experts who work with cancer survivors say it’s common for people to seek out more creative, and therefore meaningful, avenues of work or leisure.
-It’s typical to hear an investment banker say they’d like to be a poet, but much less rare to hear a poet decide to become an investment banker.
-For many people trying to shift to a more meaningful job or career, money becomes secondary — despite the fact that medical bills may be overwhelming.
-On the other hand, if you have been living “hand-to-mouth,” you may decide you need to get more education or apply for better-paying jobs.
-If you are “under-stressed” or under-stimulated at work, you may be even more likely to think about change.
+Your reaction is very typical if you are talking about your need to do something more meaningful on the job or off the job, such as spending more time with family or volunteering for a worthy cause.
+Your reaction is typical if you find yourself thinking, “Life is precious and significant.
+How can I make changes in my work life that will support the changes I want to make in my personal life?”
+Mental health experts who work with cancer survivors say it’s common for people to seek out more creative, meaningful, avenues of work or leisure.
+For many people, when trying to shift to a more fulfilling job or career, money becomes secondary, despite the fact that medical bills may be overwhelming.
+On the other hand, if you have been living hand-to-mouth, you may decide you need to get more education or go after a better-paying job.
+If you are under-stimulated at work, you may be even more likely to think about change.